CoDeKu-Labs/codeku-devops-cloud-micro-tasks/Linux/CPT-LX-001/CPT-LX-001_peshaladushyanthika/README.md

 - Check that your cron job was correctly added by listing your cron jobs: `crontab -l`

 - Monitor the log file (system_monitor.log) to see if it's being updated every 10 minutes.

+By following the steps above, you'll have a system monitoring script that logs CPU, memory, and disk usage.